shreyagangadhar/are-you-an-acm-student-chapter-member-but-not-on-the-github-org/README.md

 # are-you-an-acm-student-chapter-member-but-not-on-the-github-org
 Are you an ACM Student Chapter member but not on the Github Organization?
+If you answered yes to the above question please follow the following steps:

+1. Fork this repo
+2. Add your Name and Github username to the bottom of this file
+3. Don't delete anything that already exists
+4. Submit a Pull Request to this repository (If you don't know how to, now is the best time to learn!)

+If you are already a part of the organization but still want to follow the steps, PR away! :)

+## Members
+Srujan Deshpande - srujandeshpande